I beg to move,

 As hon.
 Members know, EU exit will result in a significant increase in the devolved Administrations’ decision-making powers.
 New responsibilities will transfer to Edinburgh, Cardiff and, once a new Executive is formed, Belfast.
 We have published our provisional frameworks analysis of the 107 returning EU powers that intersect with devolved competence in Scotland across a wide range of policy areas.
 It shows that there are only 24 policy areas, such as food labelling, that are now subject to more detailed discussion to explore whether legislative common framework arrangements are needed in whole or in part.

 At the moment, foods placed on the market across the EU have common labelling requirements that are set by EU legislation.
 If we do not agree to continue a common legislative approach to labelling, it is possible that different requirements will spring up, which would increase production costs for Scottish businesses and discourage cross-border trading within the UK.
 Divergent food labelling requirements would make it more difficult to enter into trade deals.
-That is why we are working together to consider a future food labelling framework.
+That is why we are working together to consider a common food labelling framework.

 Our frameworks, which will be designed together, can be lighter touch and UK-specific, offering bespoke policy arrangements that will ensure that power sits closer to the people than ever before.
 As we set up those arrangements one thing is clear: the success of each framework will rely on the strength of our relationships.
 It is vital that we work closely together to put arrangements in place that will stand the test of time and provide certainty for people and businesses living and operating up and down the UK.